-- Do you hesitate making technology changes because you expect they will cause work disruption?
+7) Do you hesitate to make technology changes because you expect they will cause work disruption?

 First, the person or team doing the change needs to follow a template of the change based on past experience.
 Minimally, though considerably slower, the person or team needs to simulate the change without impacting production to gain experience.